zabbix/zabbix/templates/app/exchange_active/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.0/manual/config/templates_out_of_the_box/zabbix_agent) for basic instructions.

-Metrics are collected by Zabbix agent.
+Metrics are collected by Zabbix agent active.

 1\.
 Import the template into Zabbix.

 2\.
 Link the imported template to a host with MS Exchange.

 Note that template doesn't provide information about Windows services state.
-Recommended to use it with "OS Windows by Zabbix agent" template.
+Recommended to use it with "OS Windows by Zabbix agent active" template.

 ## Zabbix configuration